View the complete cast of Astral Cabal: Black.

 - Red Eyes, Take Warning: Averted so far.
 Averted for good at endgame, as Sachiko never kills anyone and survives.

-- Master Poison Specialist: His SHSL talent is in toxicology.
+- Master Poisoner: His SHSL talent is in toxicology.

 - Meaningful Name: His first name "Satoshi" means "clear-thinking", a fitting name for an exacting science such as toxicology.
 His last name, "Doku", is taken from a Japanese sound effect that reads "dokudoku", and it's typically used for the gushing or running off of thick liquid.
 Again, this is a fitting name for a toxicologist.